bogdanbodnar/medojed/README.md

 ```
 Create and declare database:

-1. Create postgreSQL database `medojed`:
+ - 1.Create postgreSQL database `medojed`:
 This step depends on your system.
-You must have installed `PostgreSQL` version `9.5`
+You must have installed `PostgreSQL` version `9.5`.
 On Ubuntu 14.04 something like this:
 ```
 $ sudo -u postgres createdb medojed